Ralph Ellsworth

-Ralph Irving Ellsworth Jr. (January 28, 1924 – January 18, 1998) was a college football player and track athlete.
-He was an All-Conference back for the Texas Longhorns in 1943 and helped Texas to their first repeat conference championship and its first-ever bowl game in 1944.
+Ralph Irving Ellsworth Jr. (28 January 1924 - 18 January 1998) was a college football player and track athlete.
+He was an All-Conference back for the Texas Longhorns in 1943 and helped Texas to its first repeat conference championship and its first-ever bowl game in 1944.
 He transferred to the Naval Academy in 1944, but returned to Texas for the 1945 and 1946 seasons.
-He was drafted by the New York Giants, Chicago Bears and Cleveland Browns, but never played professional football.
-He was also a standout on the track who won a National Championship at Navy in 1945 and at Texas won conference championships in two individual events, three relays, and as part of two teams.
+He was drafted by the New York Giants, Chicago Bears, and Cleveland Browns, but never played professional football.
+He was also a standout in track who won a national championship at Navy in 1945 and at Texas won conference championships in two individual events, three relays, and as part of two relay teams.

 Early life

-Ellsworth was born in Ohio in 1924 and orphaned at an early age.
-He accepted the invitation to live with Mr. and Mrs. Earnest Gross and their son, and he became a part of their family.
+Ellsworth was born in Ohio in 1924 and orphaned at a young age.
+He accepted the invitation to live with Mr. and Mrs. Ernest Gross and their son, and he became a part of their family.

-At San Antonio's Alamo Heights High School he was a Texas state football all-star and track athlete.
+At Alamo Heights High School in San Antonio he was a Texas state football all-star and track athlete.
 He won the 1942 Texas state championship in the 440-yard dash and was part of the state championship mile relay team the same year.